wntrblm/nox/docs/config.rst

 .. module:: nox.sessions

-Nox will call your session functions with a an instance of the :class:`Session` class.
+Nox will call your session functions with an instance of the :class:`Session` class.

 .. autoclass:: Session